 Time in Japan: 7 weeks

 A workshop in intercultural learning designed for students enrolled in North Central College study abroad programs.
-Students explore the concept of culture, compare cultural values, investigate social relations and communication styles, prepare for adjustment, and begin to develop intercultural competence.
+In this pre-departure course, students explore the concept of culture, compare cultural values, investigate social relations and communication styles, prepare for adjustment, and begin to develop intercultural competence.
 Journals are kept while students are in their host cultures; required activities and a final reflective essay are completed upon return.
-Required of all students who plan to study abroad.

 Housing and Meals